 Ariix is a biotech and pharmaceutical company that sells a variety of health-related products.
 The company is young, being founded in 2011, but many of its founders had previous experience as senior executives with Usana, another multi-level marketing firm that focuses on health and nutrition.

-Ariix has a diverse product line of health-based products.
+Ariix has a diverse product line of health-based products (see: UNO, Vestige, or FreeLife).
 All of the company’s products are divided into the following six brands:

 • Nutrifii – A series of supplements that provide nutritional support.
 Among the products are energy boosters, calcium therapy, mineral support, and heart and brain support.

 • Slenderiiz – Products for weight management the company claims are more effective than diet and exercise.
 Products are designed to control appetite and increase metabolism.